DennisHeimbigner/netcdf-c/docs/nczarr.md

 The following conditions will cause ''_ARRAY_DIMENSIONS'' to not be written.
 * The variable is not in the root group,
 * Any dimension referenced by the variable is not in the root group.
+* ''_ARRAY_DIMENSIONS'' assigns conflicting sizes to a dimension name.

 Note that this attribute is not needed for Zarr Version 3, and is ignored.